Hill Training Ride Suggestions Please....

 Speaking of Bondi Junction...
 Bellevue Hill Rd is a rarely travelled route.
 You'll know about it if you go up there from New South Head Rd (tho to be fair I haven't ridden it in the last year or so during which time I like to think I've improved)...

 I live just outside the Princess and Holden St turnoff.
-So might see u.@ Marc - I've done that very hill a few times and will give it a go this afternoon.
+So might see u.

 Thanks all for the suggestions.
 Will be a case of trial and error.
 I did hit some hills but got a little lost in Dullo looking for some decent ramps.
 Did hit wardell but was quite short but punchy.
 Then want to familiar territory in Canterbury and Ashbury hitting Holden followed by a dip down and back up King.
 By the time I hit King my legs and lungs told me to pack it up for the day.
 Traffic was a bit pushy down there too.
 Everyone in a rush to get home.